Secret Server Performance and Sizing Guide

 Test Environment Setup

-We set our performance benchmarks using clean, isolated infrastructure provisioned in Amazon Web Services (AWS) with no competing workloads.
-Each test environment was provisioned via Terraform, ensuring consistency, eliminating resource contention, and facilitating rapid deployment.
-This included adjusting computing resources, instance types, and endpoint volumes.
-We used AWS user-data scripts to automate endpoint configuration, enabling comprehensive testing from a single command.
+Performance benchmarks were established using clean, isolated infrastructure provisioned in Amazon Web Services (AWS), with no competing workloads.
+Each test environment was provisioned via Terraform, ensuring consistency, eliminating resource contention, and allowing for rapid deployment and adjustment of computing resources, instance types, and endpoint volumes.
+AWS user data scripts automated endpoint configuration, enabling comprehensive testing from a single command.

 Test Design Benefits

-- Cost efficiency: Lowered costs compared to physical data-center setups, enabling frequent and extensive testing to replicate enterprise-scale scenarios.
+- Cost efficiency: Lower costs compared to physical data-center setups, enabling frequent and extensive testing to replicate enterprise-scale scenarios.

-- Versatility: Reduced setup time with an adaptable environment that is ready for future performance evaluations.
+- Versatility: Adaptable environment saves setup time for future performance evaluations.

 Core Sizing Principles